mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ## Representing Coded the Patterns of Activity via coded data

+An additional lens to examine patterns of activity is through an analysis of the coded video interactions.
-Background: Recap of the coding structure decided upon.
+Background: Recap of the coding structure decided upon and the process of coding in five minutes sections.

+NOTE - there may be some value is coding some interactions more carefully.

 See current table here.
 https://docs.google.com/document/d/19PafC_w_7uObYL4v86IGeeFZTw2yKxjHfP_k85rHk_s/edit?usp=sharing